A little about the

 later, they closed the doors and I was now an unemployed retiree.

-watching soap operas, reparing motorcycles of friends, shooting and fishing and
+watching soap operas, repairing motorcycles of friends, shooting and

-was the editor-owner-publisher of a local motorcycle website which served the
+years was the editor-owner-publisher of a local motorcycle website

 My weekly column the "Last Page" provided a place for me to develop my

 Because of my involvement with the Biker